Skip to main content

 }

-The same can be done when sending bulk messages and can be mixed with templates:
+The same can be done when sending bulk messages in combination with templates:

 [